BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 * Passport heavily encourages backups of the device to the two included MicroSD cards, to save seeds and other info in case of Passport loss.
 * Restoring from MicroSD backups is simple and automated, other than the need to enter Bytewords as a passcode.
-* Passport proactively supports the use of multisigs, and backs up complete information on the multisig.
+* While supporting the use of multisigs, Passport backs up complete information on the multisig.

 **Cons:**